Fly-in fly-out: Worker mental health

+FIFO work practices in Australia occur amongst various professions primarily associated within the resources industry as well as medical and related health services.
+Following the recession of the 1980s, Australia has experienced a resources boom that has seen thousands of families impacted by FIFO work.
+The FIFO lifestyle often sees workers on a scheduled roster flying to remote locations.
+Workers live in serviced accommodation, working long days.
+While working in the mining and resource sector is financially rewarding, the type of lifestyle it leads is far different than the life workers have at home.
+As a result of this type of work, there is an impact on individuals, couples and family units that can account for the emotional health and well-being seen in workers.

 A federal inquiry into fly-in fly-out and drive-in drive-out in Australia in 2012 found that it can lead to an increase in substance abuse, sexually transmitted infections, and mental illness in workers on a FIFO roster, especially in Western Australia, where the number of people on such a roster is in excess of 50,000.
 A Queensland inquiry into the effects of fly-in fly-out was conducted in 2016.

 Results from studies on compressed work schedules, shift work, and extended working hours (seen in other industries as well such as nursing) show that no matter what type of shift roster, there is a need for sufficient rest days to allow recuperation from the sleep debt.
 It is dangerous for workers to travel and work at their sites in such states of fatigue.
 Disruption of sleep schedules and circadian rhythms causes a significant impact on performance.
 It is also detrimental to the mental health of FIFO workers, causing stress and anxiety as well as increased use of drugs and alcohol.
 According to studies, eight consecutive work days of twelve-hour shifts is the maximum which employees are able to perform well at before fatigue begins to affect work adversely.

+The World Health Organization (WHO) has described mental health as "a state of wellbeing in which every individual realises his or her potential, can cope with normal stresses of life, can work productively and fruitfully, and is able to make a contribution to her or his community" (2014).
+It is acknowledged that people working in rural and remote mining and resource operations confront psychological and emotional demands that create unique challenges for both men and women.

+The World Health Organization (WHO) logo.
+The organization was officially established in 1948 by the United Nations.

+The key mental health issues across the resource mining sector includes feelings such as isolation and loneliness, due to the remoteness of living on-site and from family and friends.
+Stress, anxiety and depression are major factors which are likely to influence employment performance and antisocial conduct.
+This is predicted to get worse for some people during the transition period from home to work, and can potentially increase the risk of self-harm and suicide.